CamillaOkkels/HSSL/README.md

 > Camilla Birch Okkels, Erik Thordsen, Martin Aumüller, Arthur Zimek and Erich Schubert:
 Approximate Single-Linkage Clustering Using Graph-based Indexes: MST-based Approaches and Incremental Searchers.
 SISAP 2025

-The evaluation framework can be found at [singleLinkage-benchmark](https://github.com/CamillaOkkels/singleLinkage-benchmark/tree/main)
+The benchmark framework can be found at [singleLinkage-benchmark](https://github.com/CamillaOkkels/singleLinkage-benchmark/tree/main)

 # How To
 ## Installation